verana-labs/verifiable-trust-vpr-spec/spec.md

 ApplicantBrowser <-- ValidatorVS: which DID do you want to register as an issuer?
 ApplicantBrowser --> ValidatorVS: send DID
-ValidatorVS --> ValidatorVS: resolve DID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the DID to be added in an ISSUER permission (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of the DID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
+ValidatorVS --> ValidatorVS: resolve DID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the DID to be added in an ISSUER `Participant` entry (blind sign)
+ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of the DID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
 ApplicantBrowser --> ValidatorVS: perform requested tasks... note over ApplicantBrowser, ValidatorVS #EEEEEE: tasks completed ApplicantBrowser <-- ValidatorVS: Your are a legitimate issuer.
-I'll now create an ISSUER permission for your account and DID.
+I'll now create an ISSUER `Participant` entry for your account and DID.
 ValidatorAccount --> VPR #3fbdb6: Set Participant OP to Validated\nset validation.state to VALIDATED\n.
 VPR --> ValidatorAccount: Receive trust fees.
-ApplicantBrowser <-- ValidatorVS: notify permission added for your DID.\nDID can now issue credentials of this schema.
+ApplicantBrowser <-- ValidatorVS: notify `Participant` entry added for your DID.\nDID can now issue credentials of this schema.
 ```

 ### Trust deposit module